 Other Benefits to Staying Plugged into the Outside World During Residential Drug Rehab

 - Staying in touch with loved ones: It’s especially important for people with children to be able to stay connected to them during treatment.
 Being able to call family helps clients maintain relationships and fulfill personal responsibilities while in treatment.
 It also presents an opportunity to address everyday interpersonal issues that arise.

 - Learning healthy technology practices: It’s estimated people spend over 10 hours per day on smartphones, computers, televisions, and other media devices.
 If a client is using technology excessively, the treatment team is able to work with them to develop healthier usage practices.
 Without clients having the freedom to use these devices in treatment, we would never know their leisure habits and if there is a problem.
 With guidelines around when clients can use smartphones, they learn the benefits of unplugging for a while and how that can improve sleep hygiene, reduce anxiety, and contribute to an overall balanced, healthy lifestyle.

 - Building trust: Many people in treatment for addiction haven’t been trusted for quite some time.
 Allowing the use of smartphones and laptops with guidelines can help develop trust between the client and therapist.
-We’ve had some instances where clients have broken the technology guidelines – for example, not deleting contacts they agreed to remove – but have come to us later and admitted to that and made a choice to follow through.
 Feeling trusted again can be a very healing experience.

 How Access to Technology Works in Addiction Treatment